-The minimum supported Linux Kernel version is 3.16 and the minimum supported Xorg version is 1.16.
+The supported linux kernel version range is from 4.15 to 5.5, the minimum supported Xorg version is 1.16 and the minimum supported Mutter(Wayland) is 3.32.
 If your Ubuntu versions of these components are lower, than these, you will probably experience blank or corrupted DisplayLink screens.
 Update your Ubuntu image by running:

 sudo apt-get update